Leishmaniosis in humans

 Figure.
 Leishmaniosis world distribution map (A) cutaneus leishmaniosis and (B) visceral leishmaniosis.
+WHO 2018.

 According to the World Health Organization, the annual incidence is estimated to be between 1.5 and 2 million cases, the prevalence is 12 million, and the population at risk of being infected is estimated at 350 million people; WHO Technical Report Series 949.
 2010).

 Epidemiological surveillance in Spain started in 1982, when leishmaniosis was included in the list of notifiable diseases (EDO).
 Since 1993 a considerable increase in reported cases have been notified and at the same time endemic regions have been extended.
 In 2009 a large outbreak occurred in Fuenlabrada and other municipalities of the SO region (Humanes de Madrid, Getafe and LeganÃ©s).
 This outbreak is still ongoing and has so far affected more than 690 people (SNEDO 2016).
 In this case a new urban transmission cycle involving animal reservoirs different than dog (hares and rabbits) has been evidenced.

 Real Decreto 2210/1995, de 28 de diciembre y Orden SSI/445/2015, de 9 de marzo (B.O.E.
 17 marzo 2015, Sec.
 I. Pág.
 24012)

 Decreto 184/1996, de 19 de diciembre, por el que se crea la Red de Vigilancia Epidemiológica de la Comunidad de Madrid.